 "Will tickets be limited to athletic competitions?
-Not at this time.
-Attendance at athletic competitions will follow the School's "masks-required" policy.
-Fans are asked to practice distancing in the stands or while observing events.
+No. Attendance at athletic competitions will follow the School's "mask-preferred" policy, and fans are encouraged to practice distancing in the stands or while observing events.
 Randolph will follow AHSAA guidance, and update policies should guidelines change.

 "If my child is vaccinated for COVID-19, am I required to provide their vaccination records to the school?
 Vaccination records for COVID-19 are not required for students.
-If a student is exposed to COVID-19 and meets the requirements for exemption from quarantine (see page 6), they may provide the school nurse proof of vaccination in order to be exempt from quarantine.
+If a student is exposed to COVID-19 and meets the requirements for exemption from quarantine (see page 6), they may provide the school nurse proof of vaccination or evidence of a positive COVID-19 diagnosis within the past 3 months in order to be exempt from quarantine.